mono/website/docs/advanced/performance-tips.md

 Common problems with `foreach`
 ------------------------------

 The `foreach` C# statement handles various kinds of different constructs (about seven different code patterns are generated).
-Typically foreach generates more efficient code than loops constructed manually, and also ensures that objects which implement IDispose are properly released.
+Typically, foreach generates more efficient code than loops constructed manually, and also ensures that objects which implement IDispose are properly released.

 But foreach sometimes might generate code that under stress performs badly.
 Foreach performs badly when its used in tight loops, and its use leads to the creation of many enumerators.
 Although technically obtaining an enumerator for some objects like ArrayList is more efficient than using the ArrayList indexer, the pressure introduced due to the extra memory requirements and the demands on the garbage collector make it more inefficient.

 There is no straight-forward rule on when to use foreach, and when to use a manual loop.
 The best thing to do is to always use foreach, and only when profile shows a problem, replace foreach with for loops.